fma2/pcp-intro-web-development-2016/units/5-finalproject.md

 #####Step 6: Present

-- During the final class on Thurs 7/16, you will present your web pages to your peers
+- During the final class on Thurs 7/16, you will present your website to your peers.

 ####<a id="evaluation">In evaluating your work, I will be checking for the following:</a>